Student Accommodation Deep Cleaning Tips

 The equipment

-Going headfirst into a deep clean won’t be effective unless you have the right equipment, so make sure you’re armoured with the correct sponges and soaps beforehand.
+Going headfirst into a deep clean won’t be effective unless you have the right equipment, so make sure you’re armed with the correct sponges and soaps beforehand.
 We recommend having the following at a minimum:

 • A dustpan and brush